trtcrd/SLIM/README.md

 **What is it?**

-This project has been initiated by the [Pawlowski group](https://genev.unige.ch/research/laboratory/Jan-Pawlowski) at the [University of Geneva](https://www.unige.ch/en/university/presentation/).
+This project has been initiated by the [Pawlowski group](https://genev.unige.ch/research/laboratory/Jan-Pawlowski) at the University of Geneva, Switzerland.
 Its aim is to bring easy access to state-of-art bioinfirmatic tools to non-specialist and/or to command-line reluctant for the processing of raw amplicon sequencing data, i.e. DNA metabarcoding, from illumina paired-end FASTQ to an annotated OTU matrix.

-[SLIM](https://github.com/yoann-dufresne/SLIM) is a node.js web application providing a Graphical User Interface (GUI) to interact with bioinformatic softwares.
+SLIM is a node.js web application providing a Graphical User Interface (GUI) to interact with bioinformatic softwares.
 It simplifies the creation and deployment of a processing pipeline and is accessible within an internet browser over the internet.
 It is maintained by [Yoann Dufresne](mailto:yoann.dufresne0@gmail.com) and [Tristan Cordier](mailto:tristan.cordier@gmail.com).

 The full documentation is available [here](https://github.com/yoann-dufresne/SLIM), and on the [WIKI](https://github.com/yoann-dufresne/SLIM/wiki)